andrrrl/lantube/README.md

 * Lantube is just for fun, don't rely too much on it for serious matters.

 ### TODOs: ###
-- Not the idea to use outside LAN, but still:
 * API auth with passport?
+* Make it work use outside LAN?